ephan04/cl-transporter/README.md

 768-dimensional learned representations and are better suited to neural networks capable of extracting nonlinear patterns from high-dimensional input.
 However, the improvement is modest (0.8311 vs 0.8232 at best), suggesting that for small imbalanced datasets like this one (~54 active compounds), foundation model embeddings may not provide a substantial advantage over well-chosen physicochemical descriptors

-These findings are consistent with recent literature showing that foundation model embeddings paired with appropriate neural architectures can outperform traditional descriptor-based approaches such Green et al.'s paper "Descriptor-based Foundation Models for Molecular Property Prediction" in 2025.
+These findings are consistent with recent literature showing that foundation model embeddings paired with appropriate neural architectures can outperform traditional descriptor-based approaches such Burns et al.'s paper "Descriptor-based Foundation Models for Molecular Property Prediction" in 2025.

 ### Limitations